8 Weird Facts From The Bizarre History Of

 1) Martin Luther King's Playboy interview was the longest one he ever granted.
 Shortly after the civil rights hero received the Nobel Peace Prize in 1965, Playboy published an extensive Q&A with King, diving deep into both political and the personal.
 (Read it here.)

 2) Playboy produced the first Monty Python movie.
-Their production company bankrolled the U.K. comedy troop's 1971 film, And Now for Something Completely Different.
+Their production company bankrolled the British comedy troop's 1971 film, And Now for Something Completely Different.

 6) Playboy was the first men's magazine to publish an issue in Braille.
 In 1970, the the Library of Congress started printing issues Playboy in Braille.
 When Congress halted it in the '80s, a group of blind readers sued — and won.
 It was ruled that it was a violation of their First Amendment rights to prevent them from reading it.